wcgordon1/lamplighter/manuscript/active/ch8_Clock_Quarter.md

 "Not likely.
 I'm here most days, and the locks are good quality."
 But his expression suggested he was considering possibilities he didn't like.

 The hour chime began then, the bell's voice rolling out across the city in six measured strokes.
-But even without perfect pitch, Ivy could hear what she'd suspected—the bell was indeed flat, not by much, but enough to create subtle dissonance with the city's other rhythms.
+But even without perfect pitch, Ivy could hear what she'd suspected; the bell was indeed flat, not by much, but enough to create subtle dissonance with the city's other rhythms.
 Each strike seemed to hang in the air a fraction of a second too long, as if the sound were reluctant to fade.

 "There," she said as the echoes died away.
 "Can you hear it?"

 "The flatness, yes," Cole said.
-"But more than that—the reverb is wrong.
+"But more than that; the reverb is wrong.
 The sound's not bouncing off the buildings the way it should."

 "Environmental acoustic distortion," Tamsin agreed.
 "Like the whole district's resonant frequency has shifted."